 - Lens: My main lens for seascape photos is the M.Zuiko 7-14mm F2.8 PRO.

 - ND Filters: The E-M1X and the E-M1 Mark III both have Live ND Mode, if you choose to use that setting you don’t need a set of ND filters.
-If you're using another camera body, like the E-M5 Mark III, you should be sure to bring ND filters with you.
+If you're using another camera body, you should be sure to bring ND filters with you.

 - Tripod: While the Olympus cameras have incredible in-camera stabilization and you absolutely can take this kind of photo handheld, I prefer using a tripod in this situation.